The Gig Economy and Social Security: Designing Policy for a New

 - Integration with insurance markets

-build a pioneering welfare model that protects workers without stifling
+implemented rigorously, India could build a pioneering welfare model that

-flexibility—the core appeal of gig labour markets.
+protects workers without stifling flexibility-the core appeal of gig labour

-Conclusion: Building a New Social
+Building a New Social Contract

-The challenge before India and the world is
+challenge before India and the world is to construct a welfare model that

-autonomy.
+supports gig workers without compromising autonomy.
 A balanced approach must:

 - Recognize new hybrid worker categories